marsunique/CSC517-Lib-Booking-System/README.md

 * Delete admins (except himself) and users.
 * Edit profile and change password.
 * Manage rooms (add, delete and show detail).
+* View booking history of a user (Manage->Manage User).
-* View booking history of a user.
+* View booking history of a room (Manage->Manage Room).
 * Book a room on behalf of a user or himself.
-Cancel a reservation if it has not started
+Cancel a reservation if it has not started.

 ### Library Members (Normal User)
 * View and edit profile.
 * Search rooms.
 * View and book a room.
 * Cancel a reservation if it has not started.
-* View own booking history.
+* View own booking history (Room->My Booking History).

 ## Notice
 If admin books a room on behalf of a user, it would redirect to **All Book Histories** page instead of a specific record page directly.